Definitions of torture

-Torture is generally defined as deliberately inflicting "severe pain or suffering" on a prisoner, but exactly what this means in practice is disputed.
+Torture is generally understood as deliberately inflicting "severe pain or suffering", usually on a person under some kind of custody.
+However, the definition of torture is subject to debate, and its practical implications are disputed.

 International level

 UN Convention Against Torture

-The United Nations Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment, which is currently in force since 26 June 1987, provides a broad definition of torture.
-Article 1.1 of the UN Convention Against Torture reads:
+The United Nations Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment, which is currently in force since 26 June 1987, defines "torture" in Article 1.1 as:

-For the purpose of this Convention, the term "torture" means any act by which severe pain or suffering, whether physical or mental, is intentionally inflicted on a person for such purposes as obtaining from him, or a third person, information or a confession, punishing him for an act he or a third person has committed or is suspected of having committed, or intimidating or coercing him or a third person, or for any reason based on discrimination of any kind when such pain or suffering is inflicted by or at the instigation of or with the consent or acquiescence of a public official or other person acting in an official capacity.
+any act by which severe pain or suffering, whether physical or mental, is intentionally inflicted on a person for such purposes as obtaining from him, or a third person, information or a confession, punishing him for an act he or a third person has committed or is suspected of having committed, or intimidating or coercing him or a third person, or for any reason based on discrimination of any kind when such pain or suffering is inflicted by or at the instigation of or with the consent or acquiescence of a public official or other person acting in an official capacity.
 It does not include pain or suffering arising only from, inherent in, or incidental to, lawful sanctions.

-This definition was restricted to apply only to nations and to government-sponsored torture and clearly limits the torture to that perpetrated, directly or indirectly, by those acting in an official capacity, such as government personnel, law enforcement personnel, medical personnel, military personnel, or politicians.
-It appears to exclude:
+Legal scholars argue that the phrase "persons acting in an official capacity" is deliberately broad to include all instances of coercive power by private actors effectively exercising public authority.
+In fact, the jurisprudence of the Committee Against Torture extends accountability beyond state agencies or outsourced government-contracts: any government-sanctioned (either de facto or de jure) authoritative activities, such as those undertaken in educational, prisional, rehabilitation, correctional, child care, medical, security, etc. services are equally bound by international law.

+However, some professionals in the torture rehabilitation field believe that this definition is still too restrictive, as it appears to exclude: